We are open for Spring semester!

 The NYU Tandon MakerSpace is a cutting edge workspace lab created to foster collaborative design projects.
 Space is open to all NYU students, staff, and faculty.
 It highlights new kinds of iterative, interdisciplinary teamwork using cutting-edge tools of rapid prototyping and digitally driven production.

 How do you get started in the MakerSpace?

 If you are a current NYU student, staff, or faculty, in any school or program: Yes!

 2. Attend a Safety Orientation

-Hit the trainings link at the top of the page and start with the safety orientation button.
-You will be walked through a series of steps to start the safety orientation and the Ultimaker 3D printer training to begin using the space!
+Click Training and Reservations on our menu and start with the Safety Orientation button.
+You will be walked through a series of steps to start the Safety Orientation which consists of a tour of the space, safety procedures, and the Ultimaker 3D printer training to begin using the space!

 3. Start Making!